The Kirby torus trick for surfaces

 Throughout the paper we take the term ``surface" to mean a $2$-dimensional manifold, possibly with boundary.
 We assume manifolds are Hausdorff and are covered by a countable number of coordinate charts.
+In dimension two it is well known and not hard to prove that the smooth and PL categories are equivalent.
+For convenience we will work with smoothings rather than PL structures, but the reader who prefers PL structures could use these instead.